COMMITTEES

 Electrical Coalition

-The PBPA Electrical Coalition (EC) is a standing PBPA coalition reporting to the PBPA Board of Directors.
-The EC’s mission is to engage policymakers within the electrical industry (Electrical Reliability Council of Texas [ERCOT], Transmission Distribution Service Provider [TDSP], and Public Utility Commission [PUC]) to advocate for issues that directly affect Permian Basin oil and gas operators.
-The EC will work to establish industry policy on electrical issues as determined by the coalition in conjunction with the PBPA Board of Directors.
-The EC will coordinate with the appropriate PBPA representatives to ensure the proper coordination and management of data flow and communication regarding electrical issues and concerns with state legislative bodies.
+The PBPA Electrical Coalition's mission is to engage policymakers within the electrical industry (Electrical Reliability Council of Texas [ERCOT], Transmission Distribution Service Provider [TDSP], and Public Utility Commission [PUC]) to advocate for issues that directly affect Permian Basin oil and gas operators.
+The EC works to establish industry policy on electrical issues as determined by the coalition in conjunction with the PBPA Board of Directors.
+The EC coordinates with the appropriate PBPA representatives to ensure the proper coordination and management of data flow and communication regarding electrical issues and concerns with state legislative bodies.

 Water Committee

-The Permian Basin Petroleum Association Water Committee (WC) is a standing PBPA committee reporting to the PBPA Board of Directors (BOD).
-The WC’s mission is to monitor and advise the PBPA membership and PBPA staff in regard to current and future topics regarding water and its use by the oil and gas industry throughout the Texas and New Mexico portions of the Permian Basin.
-The WC will also coordinate with the appropriate PBPA representatives to ensure the proper coordination and management of data flow and communication regarding water issues and concerns with state legislative bodies.
+The PBPA Water Committee's mission is to monitor and advise the membership and staff regarding current and future topics surrounding water and its use by the oil and gas industry throughout the Texas and New Mexico portions of the Permian Basin.
+The WC also coordinates with the appropriate PBPA representatives to ensure the proper management of data flow and communication regarding water issues and concerns with state legislative bodies.

 Species, Habitat, Operations Committee (SHOC)